MerginMaps/docs/src/manage/project-advanced.md

 ## Share a project

-Through <AppDomainNameLink />, you can share your project with other <MainPlatformName /> users.
+Through <AppDomainNameLink />, you can share your project with other <MainPlatformNameLink /> users.
 You can add your coworkers manually or send them a link and manage their permissions in your private project.
 You can also make your project accessible to everyone by making it public.

 ::: tip
 You can follow our [Working collaboratively](../tutorials/working-collaboratively/) tutorial to see detailed instructions on how to share your project.